- Chart

 Opportunities

-- Expansion into underserved domestic markets.
+- Expansion into new domestic and international routes

-- Growth in cargo services.
+- Growth in cargo and ancillary revenue streams

 Threats

-- Economic downturns impacting travel demand.
+- Economic downturns impacting travel demand

-- Regulatory changes and environmental pressures.
+- Regulatory changes and increased environmental scrutiny

 Competitors and Market Share